luigi-massacci/AS2017-18/readme.md

 ##Code standards
-+ if in doubt, follow the Python Zen (import this).
+ if in doubt, follow the Python Zen (import this).
 ###Indentation
-+ Indentations is made by a tab.
+ Indentations are made by a tab.

 ###Comments
 Comments should respect these parameters: